elyograg/haproxy-scripts/README.md

 the repo to /usr/local/src, prep the system using the included prep-source script, and then proceed with the build/install of quictls and haproxy.
 It will then start haproxy, write a test string to the webroot, and retrieve that string.
-The CI script conveniently displays the text retrieved and what it SHOULD be, for easy visual comparison, and fails if they don't match.
+The CI script pushes a test string that includes the git commit hash, and checks that it pulls the same string, and displays both strings.
+If they don't match, the CI job fails.